The Social Impact of Sales Tax

 Sales Tax: The Backbone of Budgets

 Sales tax is an effective ‘tool’ for governments to generate large sums of money at relatively low rates to consumers.
-Even though it can be difficult for businesses to set up sales tax collection and remittance processes, sales tax is seen as a straightforward percentage in the minds of taxpayers and easy to pay as part of a retail transaction.
+Even though it can be difficult for businesses to set up sales tax collection and remittance processes, sales tax is seen as a straightforward percentage in the minds of taxpayers and easy to pay as part of a retail transaction (even though there is a fair amount of grumbling about paying sales tax).

-Governments use tax revenue to fund and maintain state and local directed services like roads, public schools, and medical facilities.
-Sales taxes, specifically, are the second largest source of state and local tax revenue.
-Sales taxes accounted for 23.6 percent of total U.S. state and local tax collections according to the Tax Foundation using Census Bureau fiscal year 2016 data.
+Governments, at not just the state but also at the local levels, use tax revenue to fund and maintain state and locally-directed services like roads, public schools, and medical facilities.
+Sales taxes are the third largest source of state and local tax revenue overall but could be more in certain states.
+Sales taxes accounted for 16.6 percent of total U.S. state and local tax collections according to the Tax Foundation using fiscal year 2021 data.

 Where does the money go?